PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 category: Startups
 tags:
   - Guides
+  - Product analytics
+  - Product metrics
 ---

-[Achieving product-market fit](/blog/product-market-fit-game) isn't a golden ticket to a billion-dollar IPO, but startups can't succeed without it.
+Startups can't succeed without [achieving product-market fit](/blog/product-market-fit-game).

-Most guides tell you how it _feels_ to have product-market fit.
-Everything feels effortless when you have it, or impossibly difficult when you don't, and so on.

-But product-market fit isn't just an ephemeral gut feeling.
+Most guides tell you how it _feels_ to have it, but product-market fit isn't just an ephemeral gut feeling.
 You can _measure_ it, and _it moves_ as your customer's needs change, or new solutions appear.

-This guide is about finding ways to measure product-market fit, your progress toward it, and how it changes over time.
+This guide explains 7 different ways to measure product-market fit, and how to choose the right ones for you.

-## Leading and lagging indicators
+## In search of "The Trifecta"

-Measuring product-market fit requires a _combination_ of leading and lagging indicators.
+You need a _combination_ of leading and lagging indicators to measure product-market fit reliably.

-**Leading indicators**, are predictive.
-For example, a surge in organic growth and positive word-of-mouth suggests product-market fit, but can't confirm it.
+**Leading indicators** suggest product-market fit – e.g. a surge in growth suggests product-market fit, but can't confirm it.

-**Lagging indicators** confirm whether you have product-market fit.
-They're more reliable, particularly if they're linked to financial performance.
+**Lagging indicators** confirm product-market fit – e.g. when those new users return to use your product repeatedly.

-We recommend a minimum of three to start with – likely two leading indicators and one lagging indicator – and adding more when you need.
+We recommend choosing three metrics (two leading indicators and one lagging indicator) and adding more when you need.

-Why a minimum of three?
+Why three?
 Because of what Brian Balfour, a serial co-founder and a former VP of Growth at Hubspot, calls The Trifecta:[^1]

 ![pmf trifecta](../images/blog/how-to-measure-product-market-fit/pmf-trifecta.png)

 If you can nail these three at the same time, it's a strong sign you have product-market fit.

-In the rest of this guide, we'll cover all the different ways to measure product-market fit, and when to use them.
+In the rest of this guide, I'll cover:

+- All the different ways to measure product-market fit
+- The Pros and cons of each method
+- How to choose the right ones for you

-## Indicator #1: Organic word-of-mouth growth
+## Indicator #1: Word-of-mouth growth

 - **Type:** Leading indicator
 - **Good for:** Product-led companies

-To be clear... you _can't_ validate product-market fit _using word of mouth alone_.
+You _can't_ validate product-market fit _using word of mouth alone_.
 That way lies madness.
 But it is a useful leading indicator _when confirmed using other metrics_, such as user engagement, and retention.

 Hopefully, you already have a strong grasp of your organic user growth via user signups, or whatever metric makes sense for your product.
 But you can, with a little work, also track word-of-mouth awareness and sentiment of your product.
 Here are a few options.